sandwichfarm/showme/docs/examples.md

 # Extended Examples and Tutorials

-This guide provides comprehensive examples for using terminal-media both as a CLI tool and as a library in your Rust projects.
+This guide provides comprehensive examples for using showme both as a CLI tool and as a library in your Rust projects.

 ## Table of Contents